The Effects of Caffeine and Alcohol on Chronic Dry Eye

 - Formation of cataracts with heavy drinking – A cataract is a clouding of the lens inside the eye, which is usually clear at birth.
 The lens helps to focus light onto the retina, located at the back of your eye.
 Cataracts develop slowly over time and usually do not cause noticeable vision changes until age 60 or older.

-You may be wondering if your morning cup of coffee is causing or worsening your dry eye symptoms.
+You may be wondering about the relationship between caffeine and dry eye and if your morning cup of coffee is causing or worsening it.
 Doctors have thought that caffeine may worsen your dry eye because it can make you urinate more, causing you to lose more fluid in your body.
 Caffeine does have a diuretic effect (meaning it makes you urinate more), but studies show it does not lead to dehydration.8

-Did you know that some studies have shown that your morning pick-me-up may protect against dry eyes?
+Did you know that some research suggests that caffeinated beverages such as your morning pick-me-up may protect against dry eyes?
 That is great news for the millions of coffee drinkers in America.

-In a study published in 2012, those who drank caffeine produced more tears than those who did not drink caffeine.
-When looking at other studies, doctors think that caffeine may increase some fluids in the body, such as stomach acid and saliva.9,10
+In a medically reviewed study published in 2012, those who drank caffeine produced more tears than those who did not drink caffeine.
+When looking at other studies, doctors think that caffeine intake may increase some fluids in the body, such as stomach acid and saliva.9,10

-More studies are needed to see if the amount of caffeine consumed matters when it comes to dry eye disease.
-10
+More studies and additional information are needed to see if the amount of caffeine consumed matters when it comes to treating dry eye disease.10

 The research that shows caffeine is beneficial to tears may be missing how the amount of caffeine changes its benefits.
 In other words, if you drink 4 cups of coffee per day, would there be the same benefits as only drinking a single cup?